J-Tech-Japan/ResultBoxes/README.md

 - C# is not pure functional language.
 - Complex for someone not used to.

-This SingleValueResult try to be simple Result type, that fully use lately introduced pattern matching feature.
+This ResultBoxes try to be simple Result type, that fully use lately introduced pattern matching feature.
 And first class support of the `Railway Oriented Programming` that introduced with Scott Wlaschin with following article.

 [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/)